Dgies1/ASCENDS/README.md

 ![](./logo/ascends.png)

-# ASCENDS: Advanced data SCiENce toolkit for Non-Data Scientists
+# ASCENDS: Advanced data SCiEnce toolkit for Non-Data Scientists

 # What is it for?